 City staff work closely with the CoC and other agencies to develop funding applications and determine the best use of ESG funds.
-By working with the CoC, City staff are involved in improving coordination among agencies, facilitating data collection through HMIS and allocating funds.
+A representative from the CoC also serves on the ESG proposal review committee.
+By working with the CoC, City staff are involved in improving coordination among agencies, facilitating data collection through HMIS, and allocating funds effectively.